-- Vismodegib is an oral drug that is designed to selectively inhibit abnormal signalling in the Hedgehog (Hh) pathway, which is an underlying molecular driver of BCC.
+- Vismodegib is an orally administered drug that is designed to selectively inhibit abnormal signalling in the Hedgehog (Hh) pathway, which is an underlying molecular driver of BCC.

 - Vismodegib binds to and inhibits Smoothened, a transmembrane protein involved in Hedgehog signal transduction.

 - The Hh pathway promotes cellular development and division in several cell types, both by direct cellular activation and by secondary activation of multiple pathways of tissue generation, including angiogenesis (new blood vessel formation) and tissue growth.

 - The Hh pathway is typically over-activated in BCC through down-regulation of Hedgehog signal inhibition.

 Potential drug interactions with vismodegib

 - Systemic exposure to vismodegib and incidence of adverse events may be increased when the drug is co-administered with clarithromycin, erythromycin or azithromycin, antibiotics that inhibit the efflux transporter P-glycoprotein.